 Your biggest consideration when it comes to biking with your dog is safety—yours, your dog’s and that of people around you.

-To ensure your safety, it can help to invest in some sort of attachment that allows you to place the force of your dogs pulling low on your bike’s center of gravity.
+To ensure your safety, it can help to invest in an attatchment that allows you to place the force of your dogs pulling low on your bike’s center of gravity.
 If you bike while holding the dog’s leash in your hands, you are at risk of several problems:

 - Your dog can pull the leash out of your hands.